sujitojha1/gemini-study-buddy/README.md

 3. Enable **Developer mode** in the top-right corner.
 4. Click **Load unpacked** and select the `extension/` directory from this project.
 5. The Gemini Flashcards Tutor icon will appear in your toolbar.
 Pin it for quick access.
+6. Create a file named `.env` inside the `extension/` folder that contains a line like `API_KEY=your_gemini_key_here`.
+The extension reads this file automatically when generating content.

 ## Usage

 1. Open a webpage, PDF (viewed in Chrome), or YouTube transcript that you want to study.
 2. (Optional) Highlight a section to prioritize that text.
 Otherwise the full page will be analysed.
 3. Click the Gemini Flashcards Tutor icon.
-4. Paste your Gemini API key the first time you use the extension—it will be stored in Chrome Sync for future sessions.
+4. Add your Gemini API key to `extension/.env` before generating, or paste it into the popup for a single session.
-5. Add any focus notes (e.g., “focus on exam-style questions” or “teach this to beginners”).
-6. Choose **Generate Summary**, **Generate Flashcards**, or **Generate Quiz**.
+5. Choose **Generate Summary**, **Generate Flashcards**, or **Generate Quiz**.
-7. Review the generated study aids directly in the popup and copy them into your notes or study app.
+6. Review the generated study aids directly in the popup and copy them into your notes or study app.

 > **Tip:** If the page is very long, the extension trims the context that is sent to Gemini.
 You can refine the focus by highlighting the most important section before generating content.